Frequently Asked Questions...

 You may contact me, about your ceremony, as often as you want to and I will do my very best to respond as promptly as possible.

 You will receive access to a private online resource page, including my exclusive compilations of readings, vows, and lots of ideas for enhancing your ceremony and ideas for writing personal vows and promises.

 I will ask you lots of questions about what the commitment that you are making means to you; what makes you 'tick', what made you 'click' and, if you would like to tell me, 'what gets on your wick' (not that I'm suggesting anything does!).
 You don't have to answer all (or any) of my questions, but the more that you tell me, the more I get to know you and the more personalised I can make your ceremony.

 I will create a draft outline, for your approval.

 Once you have agreed the outline, I will write your script, usually about a month before your ceremony.

 Some people prefer to see all or part of the script, in advance, others like to wait until the day itself - it is entirely up to you.

 If you have requested a run through, prior to the ceremony, it is usually one or two weeks before - or whenever suits both of us.
 It isn't a 'word by word' rehearsal - although we can do that, if that is what you want.

-On the day itself, I will arrive at your venue between 30 minutes and an hour before the start time.
+On the day itself, I will usually arrive at your venue between about an hour before the start time.
 I will work with your venue, and other suppliers, to ensure that your ceremony goes as smoothly as possible.

 How much is your fee?